Firmament-Autopilot/FMT-DOCS/docs/quickstart.md

 > On the first time to download the io firmware, you should click the io reset button after typing `fmtio upload` command to let io enter bootloader.

 After the download is complete, type `fmtio hello` command.
-You should receive the following message sent from the io processor.
+You should see the following message which sent from the io processor.

 ```
 msh />fmtio hello
 msh />[IO]:Hello, this is FMT IO!
 ```

+Congratulation!
+Now you have FMT up and running. :)